Dry-Eggo/bc/README.md

 - No standard library unless you want one.
 - Explicit, readable syntax.
 - Designed for **freestanding**, **bare-metal**, and **systems** programming.
-- You write code â†’ BC turns it into clean LLVM IR â†’ you control the final binary.
+- You write code BC turns it into clean LLVM IR you control the final binary.

 ---